Skip to main content

 • “The gameplay isn't strictly regimented to "this is the only solution" but rather it is open ended to allow you to take whatever tools you would like and approach each task as you see fit.”

-• “Most importantly though, I didn't really like the gameplay loop that involves the same process and nothing else.”
+• “The gameplay loop involves the same process and nothing else, leading to repetition.”

 • graphics